FlashArray Array Manager Overview

 In the window that appears, select the Pure Storage FlashArray SRA and then Next.

 In this wizard, array managers are configured for both the source SRM server and the target SRM server.
 The first step is usually the source SRM server.
-Since SRM is technically a bidirectional tool (and therefore there really is no such thing as a "source" and "target" SRM server as they both can be both at the same time) it is important to verify which server you are operating on.
+Since SRM is technically a bidirectional tool (and therefore there really is no such thing as a "source" and "target" SRM server as they both can be both at the same time) it is important to verify which server is being operating on.
 In the Local Array Manager step in the wizard, look at the top where it says "Enter a name for the array manager on <insert vCenter name>".

 Next populate the connection information.
 Enter in the FQDN of the FlashArray (the maps to the virtual IP address of the array).
 IP addresses are also acceptable, but FQDNs are generally preferred.